TESLA Y WITH 7 SEATS REVIEW: A DISAPPOINTING OPTION FOR FAMILIES

 Tesla markets that the Tesla Y runs for up to 320 miles per charge while the Tesla X runs for up to 340 per charge.

 However, my husband and I have had the opportunity to interview a Y owner whose only complaint about his ownership of the Y was that the charge was more in the 250 range than the 300 range.
-Further, when we test drove the Y (see more about the test drive below), it was fully charged and estimated that we had less than 260 miles to the next recharge.
+Further, on one test drive of the Y (see more about our test drives below), it was fully charged and estimated that we had less than 260 miles to the next recharge.